 Although I came to know about Buddhism recently, I use whatever little knowledge I have and my utmost faith to sincerely Nianfo to deal with these ‘post-Buddhism’ incidents with substantially less fear.
 While I wish to not have any more encounters of this nature, should they happen again, I now know what to do.
 Armed with this new understanding, unwavering faith in Buddha, and utmost sincerity that I can muster, I hope to face these beings with more compassion.

 To summarise, I was lost on the streets (of Christianity) for many years but now I have finally come home (to Buddhism).
 With this precious second chance, I will strive to be constantly mindful of Buddha.
 I do not claim to be very learned, however, this will NEVER stop me from learning more and striving harder.
 Neither should you, even if you are a born and bred Buddhist.

-As Brother Shi’an reminded us before, ‘Life is uncertain; death is certain.’
+‘Life is uncertain; death is certain.’
 As such, let us not waste precious time and energy on matters that are petty and insignificant, which creates more negative karma.
 Rather, let us aim to fully utilise our time and focus our energy on being mindful of Buddha’s teachings and connecting with our own Buddha-nature.